bcprescott/bcprescott.github.io/_posts/2025-04-17-Deeper-Biases.md

 **Approaches to Mitigation:** Unfortunately, many of the mitigation approaches are reliant on architectural changes within the Transformer algorithm itself, creation of new architectures, or through modification and regularization techniques at training time.
 Given this is a fundamental design challenge, there is not much (at time of writing) for businesses to influence, unless training your own Transformer from scratch.

-## The Alignment Paradox - When Fixes Introduce New Issues
+## The Alignment Paradox: Fixes Introduce New Issues

 ![paradox](/assets/images/bttd/paradox.png)